filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ## Limitations and Corner Cases

+- At the time of writing, Pact Python doesn't support Pact Plugins.

-- Pacticipant name must include a communication protocol, .e.g `--rest` or `--sns`.
+- Pact Pacticipant name must include a communication protocol, .e.g `--rest` or `--sns`.
   Due to Pact handling synchronous HTTP and asynchronous messaging contract tests differently, they can't be mixed in the same Pacticipant.